guyfawcus/beer-fest.js/docs/walkthrough.md

 <img src="/docs/images/downloads.png" width="384">

-This page contains the beer info spreadsheet as well as the `.csv` files for each year that are generated from it.
-The `.csv` file for the current year is used to display information about each beer on the 'Availability' and 'History' pages.
-This should be set in stone before the event but can be updated during it by the admin.
+This page contains the beer information spreadsheet as well as the `.csv` files for each year that are exported from it.
+The `.csv` file can be uploaded (`Settings` -> `Beer Information` -> `Upload`) and is used to display information about each beer on the 'Availability' and 'History' pages and 'hide' any non Ve/GF beers (if set).

 ## Availability